-What it's like to travel from the U.S. to Hong Kong right now
+What it's like to travel from the US to Hong Kong right now

 Day of the flight

-Terminal 8 at John F. Kennedy airport was always a buzzing transit hub where businesspeople, students and tourists congregated in preparation for long-haul journeys across the world.
+Terminal 8 at John F. Kennedy Airport was always a buzzing transit hub where business people, students and tourists congregated in preparation for long-haul journeys across the world.
 On the day of my flight home on August 31, the terminal was deserted.

 At Cathay Pacific's check-in counter, there were more people behind the desks than in front.
 All Cathay staff members wore surgical masks; some had protective goggles on as well.
 A staff member greeted me before I could make my way to the counter to check my documents.
 I felt my chest tighten as I worried that I might've missed something and wouldn't be allowed on the flight.